Logo

 • Tire Blowouts – Trucking companies must comply with weight and size limits when loading cargo onto the back of a truck.
 If they overload the vehicle, it puts more pressure on the tires, which may cause them to explode.

-While this list is extensive, several other accidents could occur with an 18-wheeler.
-If you or a loved one has been injured in a truck accident, contact the team at The Benton Law Firm for a free initial consultation.
-We want to listen to your case and give you the legal advice you need, no matter the circumstances.
+While this list is extensive, several other accidents could occur with a large or commercial truck.
+If you or a loved one has suffered injuries in a truck accident, reach out to the team at [law-firm] for a complimentary initial consultation.
+Our Dallas truck accident lawyers are eager to hear your case and provide you with the legal guidance you require, regardless of the situation.

-There are two major exceptions where you can toll or extend the statute of limitations and have additional time to file your lawsuit:
+• There are two major exceptions where you can toll or extend the statute of limitations and have additional time to file your lawsuit:

 • You were a minor at the time of the crash.
 The two-year statute would not begin until you turn 18 years old.